python/cpython/Doc/c-api/lifecycle.rst

 #. **All finalized:** All objects in a cyclic isolate are finalized before any
    of them are cleared.
 #. **Mix of finalized and cleared:** The objects can be cleared serially or
+   concurrently (but with the :term:`GIL` held :ref:`unless disabled
-   concurrently; either way, some will finish before the others.
-A finalized object must be able to tolerate the clearing of a subset of its referents.
-   :pep:`442` calls this stage "cyclic trash".
+   <whatsnew313-free-threaded-cpython>`); either way, some will finish before
+   others.
+A finalized object must be able to tolerate the clearing of a subset of its referents.  :pep:`442` calls this stage "cyclic trash".
 #. **Leaked:** If a cyclic isolate still exists after all objects in the group
    have been finalized and cleared, then the objects remain indefinitely uncollectable (see :data:`gc.garbage`).
-It is a bug if a cyclic isolate reaches this stage---it means the :c:member:`~PyTypeObject.tp_clear` methods have failed to break the reference cycle as required.
+It is a bug if a cyclic isolate reaches this stage---it means the :c:member:`~PyTypeObject.tp_clear` methods of the participating objects have failed to break the reference cycle as required.

 If :c:member:`~PyTypeObject.tp_clear` did not exist, then Python would have no way to break a reference cycle.
 The destruction of an object in a cyclic